jamesbyrne113/lexigrow_final_year_project/README.md

 ```

 ## Reddit Main Data Processing
 This processing steps achieve the common steps for the Word Difficuly Classifier and the Context2Vec Model.
 It also performs the additional steps for the Word Difficuly Classifier.
+It outputs the sentences at each preprocessing stage to a json file for each subreddit.

 [data preprocessing file](data_preparation/data_preprocessing.py)